sangeetha190/AWS-Task-4/README.md

 ![image](https://github.com/user-attachments/assets/22cd959e-3bb9-42de-b794-4aa2e84fcb1b)

 - 🛠 Step 5: Take a Snapshot of EBS Volume
-   - 📍 Where?
-AWS Console → EC2 → EBS(Elastic Block Store ) → Volumes
-   - Select the attached EBS volume
-   - Click Actions → Create Snapshot

-   - Enter Snapshot Name: MyVolumeSnapshot
-   - Click Create Snapshot ✅
-- ✅ Now you have a backup of your EBS volume!
-  #test
-- 🛠 Step 5: Take a Snapshot of EBS Volume
 ### How to Take a Snapshot in AWS
 - Go to the AWS EC2 Console
    -🔗 EC2 Dashboard → Elastic Block Store → Volumes